Parameters and Variables

 Working with variables

 ARM templates allow you to declare variables inside a template to reuse a value across a template.
-ARM templates also allow the use of a custom set of a commands which are embedded within strings to generate program logic, using expressions which contain template functions.
-For example, to concatenate a string inside a ARM template made up of two variables and put into a third variable, you might use something like the following:
+ARM templates also allow the use of a custom set of commands which are embedded within strings to generate program logic, using expressions which contain template functions.
+For example, to concatenate a string inside an ARM template made up of two variables and put into a third variable, you might use something like the following:

 {